‘Worthen is right in his assessment that [Henry] Marten deserves to be better known’

 Midwest Book Review

 JOHN WORTHEN is a biographer and historian.
-Professor of D. H. Lawrence Studies at the University of Nottingham from 1994-2003, he is the author of critically-acclaimed biographies of D. H. Lawrence, Robert Schumann, and T. S. Eliot.
+Professor of D. H. Lawrence Studies at the University of Nottingham from 1994-2003, he is the author of critically-acclaimed biographies of D. H. Lawrence, T. S. Eliot, Robert Schumann, and Percy Bysshe Shelley.